 Dividend: 63 cents quarterly

-Seagate Technology PLC (NASDAQ:STX), a hard drive maker, has been doing well in 2018, up 23% year to date.
+Seagate (NASDAQ:STX), a hard drive maker, has been doing well in 2018, up 32% year-to-date.
 Some of that comes from its recent earnings numbers, having beaten Wall Street estimates across the board.

 But the real excitement here is STX’s involvement with Ripple, a company that has launched the cryptocurrency XRP.
 Ripple is also looking to use the blockchain technology at the heart of the cryptocurrency market to build a financial trading platform that would revolutionize how all investments are traded.